leonstel/leonstel.github.io/drafts/gmap3.md

 Spread, takes every exceeding param and gives back and array Array of promises: `waitIfDefinedProms`
 It maps over the restArrayParams and creates for each param a Promise like Part1.
+So after the map you have an array with promises that wait for their property to be true

 *Part3*